Skip to content

 Fellowship Award Details

-For funding eligibility, students must apply and be admitted to a UC Ph.D. program within 5 years of completing the UC LEADS program.
+For funding eligibility, UC LEADS alumni must apply and be admitted to a UC STEM Ph.D. program within 5 years of completing their UC LEADS undergraduate program.
+If you are receiving this email, you are likely eligible.
+There is no additional application, and there is currently no limit to the number of awards that will be given.

-Enrolled UC LEADS Fellows will receive a $3,000 transition supplement as soon as possible, to support moving expenses and/or the transition to graduate school at a UC campus.
+Enrolled UC LEADS Fellows will receive a $3,000 transition supplement, to support moving expenses and/or the transition to graduate school at a UC campus.

-Enrolled UC LEADS Fellows will receive $5,000 of professional development funding allocation that may be used at any time during their Ph.D. program.
+Enrolled UC LEADS Fellows will receive a $5,000 professional development funding allocation that may be used at any time during their Ph.D. program.

 Students in eligible disciplines (Physics/Astronomy, Computer Science/Computer, Engineering, and Math/Statistics) are eligible for the Cal-Bridge Doctoral Professional Development Program (DP2), a four-year cycle of professional development workshops focused on the development of effective pedagogy/communication and research skills.